 Stay at the Harrison House Suites

-Don’t be afraid of being stuck in a small hotel room on a rainy day with a bunch of rowdy children any longer.
+Don’t be afraid of being stuck in a small Bed and Breakfast room on a rainy day with a bunch of rowdy children any longer.
 The Harrison House Suites is located well within walking distance of almost all of these activities.
 If all else fails, drop your little darlings off at date night at A Place to Play and enjoy a lovely, fresh dinner at our nearby Coho Restaurant.